 Florence: Pre-Book the Uffizi

-The Uffizi Gallery is one of the most visited museums in the world and timed-entry tickets (uffizi.it) sell out days to weeks in advance in summer.
-Standard entry is €25–€30.
+The Uffizi Gallery is one of the most visited museums in the world and timed-entry tickets (uffizi.it) fill up days to weeks in advance in summer.
+Standard entry is €25 to €30.
 Without a pre-booked ticket, you will spend your entire Florence afternoon in a queue.
-Book before you leave the UK; it is the single most important thing you can do for this port call.
+Book before you leave the UK; it is the single most important preparation you can do for this port day.

 Best Restaurants in Livorno